EGC-flights-hub/flights-hub/README.md

 **Repository of flight data in CSV format**, adapted from the original [uvlhub](https://www.uvlhub.io) project.
 This platform maintains the same open-science principles and technical foundations as *uvlhub*, but is repurposed to host and manage **flight datasets** in CSV format instead of UVL feature models.

 Developed by **DiversoLab**, this adaptation, *flights-hub*, integrates data management, visualisation, and interoperability tools for research and analysis of flight-related information.
+Check our Installation Guide if you want to run it locally.

 ---